spooky-th-ghost/dagathia/README.md

 Calling Crystal | 200gp |1 lb| Allows the user to teleport one person they are familiar with to their location Home Crystal | 10,000gp | 2,750 lb | A large crystal, often times built into the core of a ship, any individuals attuned to the crystal can teleport to it by casting the 'Homebound' ritual

+## World Specific Feats

+## World Specific Rules For Character Creation
+at 1st level characters may take profieciency with any tool.
+The world of Dagathia is fundamentally built on the trade of goods and services